Physical Address

 These familial connections hold interesting genealogical implications.
 For example, you may share less genetic material with a half cousin than a full cousin, yet you both still belong to the same extended family lineage.

 Legal considerations also come into play; while most laws don’t differentiate between full and half cousins, some regions might have specific inheritance or marriage rights rules for these relatives.
+So yes, you may be part of this interconnected web of family relations!

 What amount of DNA do we share with our half cousins?